levimcg/poster-mockups/README.md

 ## Features

 - **Smart Objects** - Just double click the "Artwork here" layer and paste in your poster artwork.
 - **Multiple size** - Include are two of the most popular sizes of posters (in the US), 18x24", and second folder group for 4x6 ratio posters (12x18", 20x30", 24x36).
+Both sizes include portrait and landscape orientation mockups.
 - **Editable** - Easily change the background colors using layers styles and effects.